darsto/borrow_mutex/README.md

 any number of threads.

-The most common use case is having a state handled entirely in its own async context, but occasionally having to be accessed elsewhere - in another async context.
+The most common use case is having a state handled entirely in its own async context, but occasionally having to be accessed from the outside - another async context.

 Since the shared data doesn't have to be wrapped inside an [`Arc`], it doesn't have to be allocated on the heap.
 In fact, BorrowMutex does not